-The audience targeted by interests was initially limited to The Bay Area, CA. We extended the location to include the US and Canada.
+The initial target audience was limited to the Bay Area, CA. We extended the location to include the US and Canada.

-First several weeks that we tested our ads provided the hottest audience — people who visited the website of the conference.
-People seldom make purchase decisions on the first try, therefore it is very important to reach out to the interested audience again and to return them to the website.
-We achieved this with a remarketing campaign.
+After the first testing weeks, we managed to gather the hottest audience — people who visited the website of the conference.
+People seldom make purchase decisions on the first visit, therefore it is very important to reach out to the interested audience again and get them to return to the website.
+We achieved this with a re-marketing campaign.

-We studied attendee profiles from last year’s conference and tuned the age limits.
-The default age setting of 18-65 years gave way to 25-55 years.
+We studied attendee profiles from last year’s conference and adjusted the age range.
+The default age setting of 18-65 years was updated to 25-55 years.

 Plain banners featuring speakers

-We got creatives featuring separate speakers and indicating the numbers of tickets left.
+We got creatives featuring separate speakers and indicating the number of tickets left.

 Example of banners used in the middle and to the end of the advertising campaign.